MicrosoftDocs/azure-devops-docs/docs/report/powerbi/what-is-analytics.md

 ## Metadata & OData queries

 Analytics is fully accessible via OData.
 From a web browser, you can query the Analytics metadata or data using an OData query.
-To learn how, see [Query Analytics in Azure DevOps](../analytics/analytics-query-parts.md).
+To learn how, see [Construct OData queries for Analytics](../analytics/analytics-query-parts.md).

 If you would like to prepare custom queries and tooling with our OData API, review [Sample reports and quick reference index](../extend-analytics/quick-ref.md).